cyrildiagne/ofxCvCameraProjectorCalibration/readme.md

 # ofxCvCameraProjectorCalibration

+* Status : Highly experimental.
+Don't expect anything to work out of the box, until I have time to do a new pass on the routine! *

 **OpenFrameworks addon that helps calibrating a camera and a projector using OpenCV**

 Most credits for the actual cv-calibration code goes to